Eloagbawe/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

         Create an instance method called charPrint(c) that prints the rectangle using the character c If c is undefined, use the character X

+7. Write a function that returns the number of occurrences in a list:

+        Prototype: exports.nbOccurences = function (list, searchElement)

+8. Write a function that returns the reversed version of a list:

+        Prototype: exports.esrever = function (list)
+        You are not allow to use the built-in method reverse